-Mission: to teach middle-school girls & young women to discover their self-worth, and harness the power of media for positive change
+Mission: to teach middle-school girls & young women to discover their self-worth, and harness the power of media to uplift one another

 THE URGENT NEED:

 The average teen girls spend 8 to 10 hours a day consuming media insisting she needs to be “hotter” and thinner to truly matter.
 Unfortunately, it’s taking a massive toll on our girls.
 Three of those hours are spent on social media, echoing the same sentiment.
 It’s no surprise that social media can be a breeding ground of insecurity, and research shows that spending more than two hours a day on it typically leaves girls feeling lonely and more insecure.